Chromium (computer graphics)

 Chromium is an OpenGL implementation.
 Unlike other OpenGL implementations, Chromium does not render the OpenGL command stream to a raster image in order to display on-screen.
 Instead, it manipulates, and moves the OpenGL command stream to other OpenGL implementations (including even other Chromium implementations).

 Chromium provides an infrastructure in which modules, known as SPUs or Stream Processing Units, can be inserted.
-For each OpenGL command, a SPU can modify, discard, or forward it to the next SPU.
+For each OpenGL command, an SPU can modify, discard, or forward it to the next SPU.
 Chromium supports a client/server architecture.
 The last SPU in a node can choose to either pass it to another local OpenGL implementation, such as a graphics card, or send it over a network to one or more Chromium Servers.